-- If the ESS is not positioned stably, use a spacer to level the ESS before securing it. - In the multi-cabinet scenario, the distance between back-to-back cabinets shall be less than or equal to 600 mm.
-The securing method in Figure 5 is recommended. - When you use the securing method in Figure 4, partially secure the template after drilling a hole and then continue to drill the next hole to prevent the template from moving during drilling holes.
+- If the ESS is not positioned stably, use a spacer (delivered with the product) to level the ESS before securing it. - When you use a marking-off template for installing screws to secure the ESS, partially secure the template with a screw after drilling a hole and then continue to drill the next hole to prevent the template from moving during drilling holes. - When hoisting an ESS whose rear and side will face other ESSs, use the hoisting brackets of those ESSs.

-Figure 6-4 Securing the ESS using hidden screws (recommended)
+Figure 6-7 Securing the ESS using four anchor brackets (plan 1, recommended)

-Figure 6-5 Securing the ESS using conversion brackets
+Figure 6-8 Securing the ESS using three anchor brackets (plan 2)